pschanely/CrossHair/doc/source/diff_behavior.rst

 * Your arguments must have proper `type annotations`_.
 * Your arguments have to be deep-copyable and equality-comparable. (this is so that we can detect code that mutates them)

+  * As special cases, CrossHair will consider NaN float returns as equal, as well as iterators/generators that produce the same values.
+It will even do this for values inside container types.
+Other objects, however, will use the same ``__eq__()`` behavior that the class defines.
 * CrossHair is supported only on Python 3.8+ and only on CPython (the most common Python implementation).
 * Only deterministic behavior can be analyzed.